serengil/deepface/README.md

 ## Citation

 Please cite deepface in your publications if it helps your research for facial recognition purposes.
+Here are its BibTex entries:

 ```BibTeX
 @inproceedings{serengil2020lightface,